MattSegal/devblog/content/is-django-too-slow.md

 Does Django have "bad performance"?
 The framework is now 15 years old.
 Is it out of date?
-I mean, [look at these benchmarks](https://medium.com/@mihaigeorge.c/web-rest-api-benchmark-on-a-real-life-application-ebb743a5d7a3): NodeJS/Express is consistently getting better numbers than Django.

-If you are learning Django in 2020 then you might be worried that you're wasting time with an inferior technology.
-In this post I'll explore web application performance and try to convince you that Django's performance is perfectly fine for most use-cases.
+In general, I think that there's no need to worry.
+Django's performance is perfectly fine for most use-cases In this post I'll review different aspects of Django's "performance" as a web framework and discuss how you can decide whether it's a good fit for your web app.

 ## Benchmarks